chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/detect-log4shell-demo/index.md

 cosign download sbom ghcr.io/chainguard-dev/log4shell-demo/app:v0.1.0
 ```

+Be aware that this command returns a warning letting you know that it is only meant to show the contents of an image, not its provenance.
+Since we know this image comes directly from Chainguard, there's no need for this warning to concern us.

 When you're ready, run a pod in the tenant cluster using this sample container image.

 ```sh